getodk/docs/docs/entities-intro.rst

 What's the relationship between Entities and forms?
 ------------------------------------------------------

 Entities and forms exist at the same level in projects.
 Forms are used to define the actions that can be taken in your project and Entities store data that can be accessed as part of taking those actions.
 Forms can be defined such that their submissions create or update Entities.
 Currently, a form submission can create or update at most 1 Entity.
-Eventually, it will be possible to create multiple Entities of the same time from a form repeat or to save form field values to different Entities' properties.
+Eventually, it will be possible to create multiple Entities of the same type from a form repeat or to save form field values to different Entities' properties.

 Once a form submission has been processed to result in Entity creation or update, the submission and the resulting Entity exist independently from each other.
 That means that if you edit the form submission, those changes are not automatically applied to the related Entity.
 You can choose to apply them manually if applicable.

 Should I use Entities?
 -----------------------

 Entities are an entirely optional part of ODK.
-There are many expert users of ODK who may never need to use Entities because they use it in contexts where the work that ODK supports is done at one point in time.
+There are many expert users of ODK who will never need to use Entities because their ODK use supports work that is done at one point in time.

 That said, any workflow that involves multiple steps over time has the potential to benefit from Entities.
 If you find yourself wishing you could flow data from one form to another or communicate data back to forms, you likely want to use Entities.
 For example, site inspections, studies that involve linking baseline and follow-up visits,